+Top Beverly Hills Plastic surgeon, Dr. Neavin, has extensive experience in providing beautiful breasts for his patients.
+After all, he is world renown for some of the best results when it comes to breast augmentation.
 Beautiful breasts come in all shapes, sizes, and colors.
 Some are prettier than others.
 With plastic surgery, most breasts can be modified to look more attractive.
 But what are the features that make pretty breasts pretty?
 Here is a list of 5.
 What is the 6th critical element?

 It has been said that the French saying goes, “The perfect size breast fits into a wine glass”.
 White or red, I do not know.
 However, I do know that when it comes to size, bigger isn’t always better – even in America.
-Size can be an important feature of beautiful breasts, but the ideal range varies quite significantly cultures and time periods.
+Size can be an important feature of beautiful breasts, but the ideal range varies quite significantly in cultures and periods.
 Flappers of the 1920s ideally donned perky A cups.
-And in just a couple decades, busty pin-up dolls dominated the sexy scene.
+And in just a couple of decades, busty pin-up dolls dominated the sexy scene.

 The 80s again saw a downsize just a tad, with sex symbols such as Farah Faucet and Christie Brinkley.
 And the 90s exploded with over-inflated D cups (hello, Pam Anderson) spearheaded by plastic surgeons armed with bigger and better breast implants.
 It would be another decade and a half or so before we have trended back into C world (not to be confused with “Sea World”).

 Breasts come in pairs.
-In fact, they are best considered as one aesthetic unit.
+They are best considered as one aesthetic unit.
 While none are perfectly symmetrical, we tend to find matching breasts more attractive than ones that are unequal in size and shape.
 Nipple and areola size and position, volume, and breast fold locations are the main breast reference points that can be easily compared automatically without an ounce of thought.
 Most women don’t have twin breasts.
 They are generally sisters.
 Some are unfortunately distant cousins.
 What are yours?

 Fat feels the softest but in high proportions, yields droopier breasts.
-As one ages, the proportion of fat and fibrous tissue increases.
+As one age, the proportion of fat and fibrous tissue increases.
 Breasts are generally composed of 2 to 3 elements: fibrous tissue, fat, saline, or silicone.
 An exception would be the breast that has had a mastectomy.
 Here, the breast tissue is removed and is generally replaced with either tissue from another part of the body or a breast implant.
 Sometimes both.

-6. And what is your #6?
+And what is your #6?
 Please share!